ramparvathaneni1/node-express-jwt-gold-codes-lesson/README.md

 #### Set-up

-1. `cd` into the starter code folder and npm install `npm install jsonwebtoken express-jwt`
+1. git clone this repo then `cd` into the starter code folder.

+1. npm install a few packages: `npm install jsonwebtoken express-jwt`

 1. We're using an npm package called `dotenv` to set up an environment variable secret key for our token.
 In the root of the starter folder, `touch .env` and add the `JWT_SECRET` below (_it could be anything_).